 Seedlings and saplings are pulled from the crown upward to reduce soil disturbance.
 This approach is most effective with plants that have shallow root systems.
-Hand tools used to remove the whole plant and root systems for this method include Pulaski or axe mattock, dandelion weeder, hori knives, pruning saw, loppers, and weed wrrenches.
+Hand tools used to remove the whole plant and root systems for this method include the Pulaski or axe mattock, dandelion weeder, hori knives, pruning saw, loppers, handpicks, and weed wrenches.
 If the soil is disturbed when the target is removed, then it is tamped down with a foot or the tool after weed removal.
-Species targeted for this method include Foeniculum vulgare (fennel), Cytisus striatus (Portuguese broom), Genista monspessulana (French broom), eucalyptus, Baccharis pilularis (coyote brush), and Rubus armeniacus (Himalayan blackberry).
+Species targeted for this method include Ehrharta erecta, Harlequin flower (Sparaxis tricolor), Tocalote (Centaurea melitensis) Genista monspessulana (French broom), Eucalyptus globulus saplings, and Monterey pine (Pinus radiata) saplings, among others.